Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Simulation study and conditional image generation

 We next study the performance of TDS on diffusion models with neural network approximations to the score functions.
-In particular, we study the class-conditional generation task on the MNIST dataset, which involves sampling an image of the digit from $\pmodel(\xzero \mid y) \propto \pmodel (\xzero) \plikelihood{y}{\xzero}$, where $y$ is a given class of the digit, and $\plikelihood{y}{\cdot}$ denotes the classification likelihood.\footnote{We trained an unconditional diffusion model on 60{,}000 training images with 1{,}000 diffusion steps and the architecture proposed in \citep{dhariwal2021diffusion}.
-The classification likelihood $\plikelihood{y}{\cdot}$ is parameterized by a pretrained ResNet50 model taken from \url{https://github.com/VSehwag/minimal-diffusion}.} We compare TDS to TDS-IS, Guidance, and IS, all with $T=100$ sampling steps.
+In particular, we study the class-conditional image generation task, which involves sampling an image from $\pmodel(\xzero \mid y) \propto \pmodel (\xzero) \plikelihood{y}{\xzero}$, where $\pmodel (\cdot)$ is a pretrained diffusion model on images $\xzero$, $y$ is a given image class, and $\plikelihood{y}{\cdot}$ is the classification likelihood.
+To assess the faithfulness of generation, we evaluate \emph{classification accuracy} on predictions of conditional samples $\xzero$ given $y$, made by the same classifier that specifies the likelihood.
 In all experiments, we follow the standard practice of returning the denoising mean on the final sample \cite{ho2020denoising}.
-In addition we include a variation called \emph{TDS-truncate} that truncates the TDS procedure at $t=10$ and returns $\denoiser (\dt{x}{10})$.

-To assess the faithfulness of generation, we evaluate \emph{classification accuracy} on predictions of conditional samples $\xzero$ given $y$, made by the same classifier that specifies the likelihood.
-Another metric used for comparing between SMC samplers (namely TDS, TDS-IS and IS) is \emph{effective sample size} (ESS) , which is defined as $ (\sum_{k=1}^K \dt{w}{t}_k)^2 / (\sum_{k=1}^K (\dt{w}{t}_k)^2 )$ for $K$ weighted particles $\{\xt_k, \dt{w}{t}_k\}_{k=1}^K$.
-Note that ESS is always bounded between 0 and $K$.

-The results are summarized in \Cref{fig:mnist-class}.
-To compare generation quality and diversity, we visualize conditional samples given class $y=7$ in \Cref{subfig:mnist-class-sample}.
-Samples from Guidance have noticeable artifacts, and most of them do not resemble the digit 7, whereas the other 4 methods produce authentic and correct digits.
-However, most samples from IS or TDS-IS are identical.
-By contrast, samples from TDS and TDS-truncate have greater diversity, with the latter exhibiting slightly more variations.
+On the MNIST dataset, we compare TDS to TDS-IS, Gradient Guidance, and IS. \Cref{subfig:mnist-class-sample} compares the conditional samples of TDS and Gradient Guidance given class $y=7$.
+Samples from Gradient Guidance have noticeable artifacts, and most of them do not resemble the digit 7; by contrast, TDS produces authentic and correct digits.

-The ESS trace comparison in \Cref{subfig:mnist-class-ess} shows that TDS has a general upward trend of ESS approaching $K=64$.
-Though in the final few steps ESS of TDS drops by a half, it is still higher than that of TDS-IS and IS that deteriorates to around 1 and 6 respectively.

-Finally, \Cref{subfig:mnist-class-accuracy} depicts the classification accuracy of all methods against \# particles $K$.
-For all SMC samplers, more particles improve the accuracy, with $K=64$ leading to nearly perfect accuracy.
-Given the same $K$, TDS and its variants have similar accuracy that outperforms others.
-This observation suggests that one can use TDS-truncate to avoid effective sample size drop and encourage the generation diversity, without compromising the performance.
+\Cref{subfig:mnist-class-accuracy} presents an ablation study of the effect of \# of particles $K$ on MNIST.
+For all SMC samplers, more particles improve the classification accuracy, with $K=64$ leading to nearly perfect accuracy.
+The performance of Gradient Guidance is constant with respect to $K$ (in expectation).
+Notably, for fixed $K$, TDS and TDS-IS have comparable performance and outperform Gradient guidance and IS.